ncatlab/nlab-content/pages/3156.md

 ##Small object argument##

-There is a modification of the [[small object argument]], due to Richard Garner, which produces **cofibrantly generated** NWFS.
+There is a modification of the [[small object argument]], due to Richard Garner, which produces **cofibrantly generated** NWFS by adapting the construction of a [[free monad]] on an endofunctor.
 Importantly, Garner's small object argument allows the generators to be a small category over the arrow category $K^{[2]}$, rather than simply a set of arrows.
 As a result, there are WFS which are not cofibrantly generated in the classical sense, but which can be exhibited as the underlying WFS of a cofibrantly generated NWFS.

 ## References